zacbrownpayleven/Mobile-API-WEB/README.md

  ##### Accessing the Response Data

  After the mobile API returns it's response to your return endpoint, you can simply access the information via the `$_REQUEST` object.
-Here is a list of all respone fields provided by the Payleven Mobile API:
+Here is a list of all response fields provided by the Payleven Mobile API:
  ```php
     $responseBody = array(
         'result' => $_REQUEST['result'],